 While no two full-time RVers’ daily life will be the same, some general routines happen with different groups, as the examples above show.

-I hope the information in this article gives you insight on what to expect if you’re thinking of full-time RVing, but always feel free to take your own path when joining the lifestyle.
+I hope the information in this article gives you insight into what to expect if you’re thinking of full-time RVing, but always feel free to take your own path when joining the lifestyle.

 All full-time RVers build a strong spirit that appreciates the freedom to experience new places and people but can handle the ups and downs that are part of RV life, so don’t be afraid to try it out!